salalo/blindcss/README.md

 #### Stack

 The project uses MEVN stack but might be changed to MERN in the future.
 The authentication is provided by [passport.js](http://www.passportjs.org/) oAuth strategies.
 SocketIO for handling lobbies.
+Vuex was used for handling app's state management.

 ---